 What To Expect At An Appointment in Gainesville, FL

 We offer abortion services on specific days and times of the week and you will need to call the office to schedule an appointment.
-Unfortunately we cannot accept walk-in appointments.
-Abortion services are available to women throughout Northeast Florida including Gainesville, Palatka, Ocala and Tallahassee as well as Lake City, Crystal River, and Southern Georgia.
+Abortion services are available throughout Northeast Florida including Gainesville, Palatka, Ocala and Tallahassee as well as Lake City, Crystal River, and Southern Georgia.
 If you are in an area where you are unsure where to seek abortion care, please call the office and we can help you find a clinic closest to you.
 If you are travelling and need assistance with directions, accommodations, or funding assistance for travel, please call the office so we can assist you.

 The Day Of Your Appointment

 - If you choose to use IV sedation you must have a driver with you.